 The compelling copy includes the question, “Stress-free?” followed by “Feel less stressed now”.
 That’s the compelling copy.
 The value proposition is “Learn simple steps to reduce the stress in your life” and “When you finish, you could win a $50 gift card!”
 The last step, the call to action, includes the words, “Join us for stress free!” and “Register at WellSteps.com/welcome”.

 Every WellSteps behavior change campaign uses the same formula.
 Every webinar that we share with the public has an announcement that uses this same formula; every email and every text message that we push uses this same formula.
-It is a key reason why our participation across hundreds of companies is greater than 77%.
+And, it is a key reason why our participation across hundreds of companies is greater than 77%.

 Next Steps For Your Corporate Health and Wellness Program